 Gary & Kathy Heinrichs (costa rica)

 After pastoring in BC and Alberta, Gary and Kathy attended language school in San Jose, Costa Rica for one year.
 From there they went to Baja California, Mexico where they have served as PAOC Global workers for the past two years.
 They spend time building relationships with local evangelical pastors and churches.
 The Heinrichs have hosted various short term teams from the US and Canada Teams assist pastors and churches with construction projects and they conduct children's programs.
 In the Fall of 2014, the family will be transitioning back to San Jose, Costa Rica, where they will continue with the same type of ministry, and also would like to add ministry to the Indigenous peoples.
 The Heinrichs feel priveleged to be called minister to the people of Latin America.

-gerald & pat (restricted access nation)
+gerald & pat (Kuwait)

 pentecostal sub-arctic leadership training (salt) college